AustraliaIsMyCity/spinners_ts/README.md

 <p><strong>A2</strong></p>
 <ul>
 <li>Coop player count? =&gt; X</li>
-<li><strong>8</strong> could be a good count.</li>
+<li><strong>5</strong> could be a good count.</li>
 </ul>
 <p><strong>C30</strong><br>
 The coop gamemode is for 1-X players and requires the players coordination.
 It will adjust to the starting player count (boss strength, etc) and can be played solo.<br>
 <strong>C31</strong><br>
 A new wave will only start if all players are ready.
 There is no forced timer for the next wave start.
 After a timer of xx seconds, other players have the option to start a countdown for the new wave (can be cancelled by the causing player).<br>
 <strong>C32</strong><br>
-If a player dies and has no lifes left in a coop game, a part of his weapons and gold is distributed to the other players.
-The boss strength stays unchanged and will still be adjusted to the start player count.<br>
+If a player dies the life will be substracted from a global life pool, that is shared by all players (and at the start the sum of the individual ones).
+If no lifes are left, the player will be out, but his teammates may continues until they die.<br>
 <strong>C33</strong><br>
 After Y rounds a boss wave is incoming.
 For this wave, all players get teleported to a different, larger arena.
 They will fight through a much bigger wave until a boss spawns at a certain threshold of slayn enemies.
 Enemies will continue to spawn until the boss is defeated.
 If a player dies during this boss battle, he will be teleported back to his arena immidiatly, but doesn’t loose any life.
-If all players are defeated, the battle will end and every player looses <strong>2</strong> lifes.
+If all players are defeated, the battle will end and every player looses <strong>1</strong> lifes.
 A boss round can’t be repeated.<br>
 <strong>C34</strong><br>
 The rewards for a boss battle are shared among all players.
 Each player can choose a reward from a list of possible options.
-Each option can only be selected once and the sequence of picks is determined by the total player damage to the boss.
+Each option can only be selected once and the sequence of picks is determined by the total player damage to the boss and unit kills.
 Defeated players get a random reward after all other player have picked theirs.<br>
 <strong>F3</strong><br>
 Single player tutorial, that is the same as single player coop mode, but with tips and the ability to pause the game (only enemies and your hero) at any time.</p>
 <h3 id="versus">Versus</h3>
 <p><strong>A3</strong></p>
 <ul>
-<li>Versusplayer count? =&gt; X</li>
+<li>Versus player count? =&gt; X</li>
-<li>same as coop? maybe even less</li>
+<li>maybe 8?</li>
 </ul>
 <p><strong>C40</strong><br>
 The versus gamemode is for 2-X players and focuses on a single player experience with competetive features.<br>
 <strong>C41</strong><br>
 Unlike the other modes, a game of versus will end, if only one player is remaining.
-This player is chosen as the winner.
-He may continue to play, like it was a single player game afterwards (no bosses, no battle gound).<br>
+This player is chosen as the winner.<br>
 <strong>C42</strong><br>
 After the first player finsished a wave a timer starts.
 After it expired, all still remaining enemies get stronger every second passed.<br>
 <strong>C43</strong><br>
 If a player dies and has no lifes left in a versus game, he will be dropped out of the game or can continue as a spectator.
 All of his items and gold is lost.<br>
 <strong>C44</strong><br>
 After Y rounds all players will be teleported to the <strong>battle grounds</strong>.
-This is a bigger arena where different kind of enemies will spawn constantly.
+This is a bigger arena where different kind of enemies will spawn endlessly.
 These enemies get quickly stronger over time.
 Also players can fight each other and all weapons can also affect the enemy players.
 This special wave ends, if there is only one player remaining.<br>
 <strong>C45</strong><br>
 If a player dies during the battle grounds, he will be teleported back to his own arena, but doesn’t loose a life.
 If a player gets a direct kill during this time, he will be awarded with gold instantly.
 The dying player doesn’t loose any gold through this.<br>
 <strong>C46</strong><br>